LeonTLam/obsidian-ntnu/Semester_1/TTM4105 Aksess- og transportnett/Lecture_1_Wireless_Transmission_Part_1/Concepts/Wireless Channel Impairments.md

 * Doppler spread
 	Signal distortion that is caused by the movement of mobile unit

+* Methods can be used to overcome these impai:
+	* Adaptive Modulation and Coding
+	* Diversity Techniques
+	* Data Encoding
 # Attenuation

 * Strength of signal falls off with distance